chrisimmel/calliope/docs/stories.md

 # Stories

 Calliope's central purpose is to tell stories.
-A story is told something like a graphic novel, as a sequence of _frames_, where each frame consists of an image and/or a piece of text.
-In addition, a frame may have a _trigger condition_, that determines when it can be shown, and a _minimum duration_, which determines a minimum time span during which it should be shown.
+A story is told something like a graphic novel, as a sequence of pages (known internally as _frames_), where each page consists of an image or video, usually paired with text.

 ## Story Strategies